mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

 `kubectl config get-contexts`{{execute}}

-Notice that the current active context is: `kubernetes-admin@kubernetes`
+Notice that the current active context is set to `kubernetes-admin@kubernetes`

 To switch to the `dev-context` context, type the below command:

 `kubectl config use-context dev-context`{{execute}}

 If we display the contexts now, the new active context will be set to  `dev-context` context.
-Type the below command to show the context:
+Type or click the below command to show the context:

 `kubectl config get-contexts`{{execute}}